 fix --ADDRESSES--> error

-pattern --APPLIES_TO--> project
+pattern --APPLIES_TO--> api_layer

-# Learning relationships
+# Learning and understanding

 finding --CONTRADICTS--> assumption